codeenigma/ce-deploy/roles/sync/database_sync/database_sync-mysql/README.md

         # - dump: Use an existing dump.
 In that case, the "database" variable is the absolute file path.
         type: fixed
         # For "rolling builds", so we can compute the database name.
-        build_info:
-          repo: ""
-          branch: "prod"
-          build_type: "prod"
+        build_id: mybuildprod
       target:
         database: "{{ project_name }}_dev"
         credentials_file: "/home/{{ deploy_user }}/.mysql.creds"
         # This can be of types:
         # - rolling: (database backups).
 In that case we'll need build parameters.
         # - fixed: "fixed" database name
         # - dump: Creates a dump file on the target server.
 In that case, the "database" variable is the absolute file path.
         type: fixed
         # For "rolling builds", so we can compute the database name.
-          build_info:
-            repo: ""
-            branch: "prod"
-            build_type: "prod"
+        build_id: mybuilddev

 ```

 <!--ENDROLEVARS-->